Our latest video roundup of new toothbrush technology

 Biodegradable brushes and replacement heads

 Substantial growth and interest from consumers in sustainable products.
-2020 became a bit of a pivotal year.
+2020/21 became pivotal years.
 We have already seen an increasing number of recyclable / biodegradable dental products hit the market, notably bamboo brushes.
 But we expect many more.

 Biodegradable toothbrushes aren’t completely new – this bamboo toothbrush from Save Some Green has been around for a while – but new designs are starting to emerge.